rvision/useForm/README.md

 artists[1].albums[2]	// or artists.1.albums.2, whatever suits you better - nested property, third album of the second artist
 ```

 Let's call this identifier ```fullPath```.
 Most of the methods to work with fields and errors will use this naming convention for operations.
-Learning curve should be low.

 ### Hook options
 ```js